 What is Achilles Tendon Rupture Surgery?

-The goal of Achilles tendon repair is to reconnect the calf muscles with the heel bone to restore push-off strength.
+The goal of Achilles tendon rupture surgery is to reconnect the calf muscles with the heel bone to restore push-off strength.
 Regaining Achilles tendon function after an injury is critical for walking.

 Those best suited for surgical repair of an acute or chronic Achilles tendon rupture include healthy, active people who want to return to activities such as jogging, biking, or other sports.
 Even those who are less active may be candidates for surgical repair.
 Non-surgical treatment may also be an option.
 You should discuss the decision